 If you don’t like your SAT score or get the score you want, you can try again.
 Plan to retake the test.
 Before you retake the test, there are a few things you should do to prepare.

 After your first test, you can study reading, writing, and math.
-Studying with the right SAT prep books will raise your score as well as your GPA—plan to study at least three months before your next test date.
+Studying with the best SAT prep books will raise your score as well as your GPA—plan to study at least three months before your next test date.
 Develop a study plan that includes time set aside at least three times a week.

 Lowest SAT Score